 Our empirical approach considers quantitative easing as an alteration of the maturity of government debt held by the investors.
 When the Federal Reserve buys long-term bonds, the Fed pays with money, increasing reserves of the banking system.
-QE changes the liquidity composition of government debt - the public holds less long-term Treasury obligations and more short-term debt in the form of reserves.
+QE changes the liquidity composition of government debt in financial markets - the investors hold less long-term Treasury obligations and more short-term debt in the form of reserves.
 We are interested in how the shift in the liquidity composition of government debt has affected capital inflows to other countries.